shaunsaker/the-shell/README.md

 yarn netlify init
 ```

 2. From the above command, grab your `Site URL`.

+3. For your staging Supabase project, prefix `develop--` to it, e.g. "https://ultimate-b2b-saas-boilerplate.netlify.app" becomes "https://ultimate-b2b-saas-boilerplate.netlify.app" and add it to your [site url in Supabase](https://supabase.com/dashboard/project/_/auth/url-configuration).

+4. Add the above as `SITE_URL` to `./emails/.env`.

-For your staging Supabase project, prefix `develop--` to it, e.g. "https://ultimate-b2b-saas-boilerplate.netlify.app" becomes "https://ultimate-b2b-saas-boilerplate.netlify.app" and add it to your [site url in Supabase](https://supabase.com/dashboard/project/_/auth/url-configuration).
-Do the same for your production Supabase project except leave out the prefix.
-Note: When you add a custom domain to Netlify, you will need to update this again.
+5. Do the same for your production Supabase project except leave out the prefix.
+Note: When you add a custom domain to Netlify, you will need to update these again.

-3. In the Netlify UI (https://app.netlify.com/sites/NETLIFY_SITE_URL/configuration/deploys#branches-and-deploy-contexts), enable Branch deploys for the `develop` branch.
+6. In the Netlify UI (https://app.netlify.com/sites/NETLIFY_SITE_URL/configuration/deploys#branches-and-deploy-contexts), enable Branch deploys for the `develop` branch.

-4. Grab your Supabase **staging** `Project URL` and `anon key` from the [Supabase api settings](https://supabase.com/dashboard/project/_/settings/api) and push them to Netlify (to be used in the staging deployment):
+7. Grab your Supabase **staging** `Project URL` and `anon key` from the [Supabase api settings](https://supabase.com/dashboard/project/_/settings/api) and push them to Netlify (to be used in the staging deployment):

 ```
 yarn netlify env:set VITE_SUPABASE_URL STAGING_PROJECT URL --context branch-deploy